Electronic gear-shifting system: History

 Also in 2009 Giant released a bicycle equipped with the Shimano Di2 and Trek began providing a battery mount and Di2-specific cable routing and stops on its Madone frames.

 In 2015 SRAM announced its wireless electronic groupset called, SRAM RED eTap.
 The group was released in Spring of 2016 and is available on complete bikes and through aftermarket SRAM component dealers.

 A wireless system that can be retrofitted onto any bicycle was announced in 2016.
-The front and rear derailleurs remain place, while a wireless gear-change controller is added to the handlebar, with configuration of the system via an iOS/Android app, and customization can be added to the button controllers via the Bluetooth app.
+The front and rear derailleurs remain in place, while a wireless gear-change controller is added to the handlebar, with configuration of the system via an iOS/Android app, and customization can be added to the button controllers via the Bluetooth app.

 Implementation

 As of 2009, one system was commercially available from a major parts manufacturer: Shimano's Di2 (Dura-Ace 7970) for road bicycles.
 While the traditional method of gear shifting uses mechanical control levers that pull and release Bowden cables and spring-loaded derailleurs, Di2 is controlled by electronic switches located either in the integrated shift levers and/or at the end of time trial bars.
 The switches send signals through a wiring harness to a battery pack, placed near the bottom bracket.
 The rechargeable lithium-ion battery pack supplies power to the derailleur motors, which move the derailleurs via worm gears.
 Shimano estimates that their 7.4-volt battery pack can last up to 1000 km per charge.
 The system also has an LED light to warn when it needs a charge.

 The rear derailleur has shift times similar to mechanical systems and a break-away system to protect it in case of a crash.
 The front derailleur, however, switches gears almost 30% faster than Dura-Ace’s mechanical counterpart.
 On traditional bikes, the front derailleur is problematic because the chain can be under tension and has to make a large vertical jump between chainrings.
 The electronic system's controlled motion overcomes these problems.
 The Di2 can also trim the front derailleur to eliminate chain rub and calibrate itself to adjust for wear and tear.
 Finally, the entire 7970 groupset weighs approximately 113 g less than the 7800 it replaces but 68 g more than the new 7900.

 In 2011 Shimano introduced the Ultegra Di2 electronic gear change set, a cheaper version of the electronic Dura-Ace system.
 This set seemed to provide an electronic option within reach of a wider audience.

 Campagnolo introduced their first system of electronic shifting, EPS, in the same year.
 By 2012 Campagnolo had three electronic shifting groupsets available.
 Cyclists began to see a growing range of electronic alternatives to traditional mechanical shifting for derailleur gears.